gofirst2220/AwesomeBot/README.md

 Latest, version **3.2.9**:

  - Added Google `search` command
  - Improved feed count system

+Patch #1: Removed preceding space in usage strings
+Patch #2: Updated version check URL

 Feel free to open an issue to report a bug or suggest a new feature!